 Maybe in 2008/9, this was a two, bordering on 3, star Restaurant but we feel now this is maybe over-generous.
 It still deserves a one-star, and that means it’s a truly excellent place to eat, the playing field has toughened up and the Picasso has not innovated in the way rivals have.
 We are pretty sure the judges would have downgraded this location if the guide had continued.

 But don’t let that put you off.
 The Picasso offers mindblowing culinary excellence and the prices are a fraction of what you would pay at Rubicon or Guy Savoy.
-The Picasso lets you dine in Michelin Style without having a nose bleed when the bill arrives.
-The prix fixe menus range from $122-132 per person, with additional supplements for Premium Choices. and the MENU DÉGUSTATION coms in a “only” $142 at the time of writing (2022)
+The Picasso lets you dine in Michelin Style without having a nosebleed when the bill arrives.
+The prix fixe menus range from $122-132 per person, with additional supplements for Premium Choices.
+The MENU DÉGUSTATION comes in at “only” $152 at the time of writing (2023)

 Signature Dishes –